sarantium/ashvin/docs/README.md

 ## :material-key-alert-outline: Key features

 Kiln is an app that uses generative AI to help product managers accelerate value creation and capture.
-It does this by exploring how twins and agents can improve ways of working with product ideas and tasks.
+It does this by exploring how twins and agents can improve **creative** and **productive** ways of working with product ideas and tasks.

 Kiln's key features are: